 There is a popular saying in Costa Rica, Pura Vida which translates to “pure life” or “simple life.”
 While Costa Rica does emanate an essence of purity in its well-preserved ecological setting, there is nothing simple about it — especially when it comes to planning a one week Costa Rica itinerary.
-From rain forests to beaches, and everything in between, Costa Rica’s geographical biodiversity can be attributed to the varied ecosystems within the country.
+From rainforests to beaches, and everything in between, Costa Rica’s geographical biodiversity can be attributed to the varied ecosystems within the country.
 Nestled between both the Pacific and Atlantic coasts, Costa Rica is home to tropical, deciduous, mangrove, and cloud forests.
-With so much to offer, it can be difficult to decide which parts of the country to visit.
+With so much to offer, it can be challenging to decide which parts of the country to visit.
 This Costa Rica itinerary will ensure that you see the essential areas of Costa Rica in just 7 days, with your time split between the rainforest and coastal region.

 San Jose is the major city and most developed area of Costa Rica.
 It is worth checking out for a day or two if you have the time, but absolutely not a necessity.

 On day 1 of your trip, fly into San Jose airport, rent a car, and check in to your hotel.
-After a long day of traveling and an early morning ahead, you will probably just be using your hotel to sleep, so no need to excessively splurge here. the Sheraton or more affordable Aloft are two great options to spend the night.
-Get a good night’s rest and plan to leave San Jose the following morning at 6:00am.
+After a long day of traveling and an early morning ahead, you will probably just be using your hotel to sleep, so no need to excessively splurge here. the Sheraton or the more affordable Aloft are two great options to spend the night.
+Get a good night’s rest and plan to leave San Jose the following morning at 6:00 am.
 This is also a good time to acquainted with Costa Rica’s best export, strong local coffee.

 If you arrive in San Jose in the early morning or afternoon, you can skip the night in San Jose and drive straight to La Fortuna.